craig8196/the-river-protocol/README.md

 - [ ] Test code.
 - [ ] Finalize specs.
 - [ ] Re-work code to be in C.
+- [ ] Add comment/notes about benefit of using one file descriptor for many connections.

 ## Protocol Features
 The following is detailed information on the protocol's features.

 ### Versioning in Protocol
 Versioning in the protocol itself is necessary to update and enhance cryptography.
 With quantum computers threatening to break current standards the protocol must be forward thinking -- just-in-case.

 ### Abstract Connection Oriented Design
 The recommended architecture is client-server to reduce complexity.